Register Now for Asia Society's 2020 Summer Youth Programs!

 The Young Leaders Institute (YLI) is a week-long program for local high school students aimed at promoting global competence as well as leadership skills.
 Since launching in 2016, YLI has provided new perspectives and strengthened skills for more than 200 students.
 This summer's topics are U.S.–China Relations, Energy and the Environment, and Food Security.

-Applications are accepted on a rolling basis, with a final deadline of Monday, March 23, 2020.
+Applications are accepted on a rolling basis, with an extended deadline of Monday, April 27, 2020.
 It is free to apply; however, a nonrefundable $50 participation fee (per week) will be due upon acceptance into the Institute.

 Read about the 2019 Young Leadership Institute sessions.